 Instructor: Alex Campos

-WORKSHOP V: #SCICOMM: DEVELOPING STRATEGIES FOR EFFECTIVE & TRUSTWORTHY COMMUNICATION
+WORKSHOP VI: #SCICOMM: DEVELOPING STRATEGIES FOR EFFECTIVE & TRUSTWORTHY COMMUNICATION

 Scientific communication and public engagement are not new aspects of biological research; our work means little if we cannot engage and explain it to the general public.
 Scientists need to be effective communicators and articles and examples abound about the importance of scientific communication (see “Resources” below).
 A Google search of “Science Communication” results in large numbers of academic (undergraduate and graduate) programs, workshops, journal articles, etc. Everyone is on board with recognizing the importance of public engagement and scientific communication.
 But how can we actually succeed at communicating our research findings to the public?
 The variety of platforms scientists can use to engage the general public (e.g., social media such as blogs, Twitter, and Instagram; interviews, public talks, etc.) is overwhelming.
 Is there a best way to communicate our science?
 The goal of the workshop is the professional development of needed science communication skills; thus empowering ASM members to share their research to broad and diverse audiences, not just practitioners in related fields.
 Specifically, we will provide support and training to build communication tools that convey scientific concepts beyond disciplines and improve connection with a variety of audiences in public and professional interactions.
 Organizers: Jessica E. Light, Sean P. Maher, and Karen Munroe.

-WORKSHOP VI: 1-ON- MENTORING WORKSHOP – NETWORKING FOR SUCCESS IN MAMMALOGY
+WORKSHOP VII: 1-ON- MENTORING WORKSHOP – NETWORKING FOR SUCCESS IN MAMMALOGY

 Using a student pre-conference questionnaire, we will match undergraduate, graduate, and post-baccalaureate students with individual Mammalogists (PhDs) to develop a strategic plan for their career goals.
 Selected applicants will get a skills assessment, advising, and develop a plan to reach their academic, research, and professional goals.
-This session could take place during a lunch break or in the early evening after talks for the day have ended.
 A selected group of 50-100 students will be matched by career interest with a ASM Mentor to participate in a modified Individualized Development Plan (IDP).
 Session goals are to: 1) deliver a hands-on, interactive progress assessment of students’ intended career goals and readiness, 2) a skills assessment to identify gaps in training, 3) strategic planning of short-term and long-term goals, and 4) have a broader understanding of the science career pathways.
 Organizers: Corey Welch and Kayce Bell.

-WORKSHOP VII: INCREASING INCLUSIVITY: BIAS AWARENESS IN ACADEMIA
+WORKSHOP VIII: INCREASING INCLUSIVITY: BIAS AWARENESS IN ACADEMIA

 This interactive development and training workshop will use professional actors and applied theatre techniques to facilitate dialogue and promote awareness around the critical issues of diversity and implicit bias.
 Actor-Improvisers will present prepared scenes based on real-world scenarios after which participants can ask the characters questions about their perspective on the scene.
 The actor’s then “rewind” the scene and examine in real time how effective alternative strategies might be.
 The result is a lively, interactive way of learning directed at improving academic interactions for both students and faculty of richly diverse backgrounds.
 If you have yet to try this form of experiential learning – join us and see for yourself how engaging and effective it can be!
 And, don’t worry – the actors are the ones who do the emotional heavy lifting, so you can sit back and reflect.
 Organizers: Becca Rowe and John Hanson.